skedgo/tripgo-api/docs/faq.md

 > But I see Google Maps in TripGo apps

-TripGo Android app and our WebApp uses [Google Maps](https://developers.google.com/maps/documentation/) to display information in the map, whereas TripGo iOS app uses [Apple Maps](https://developer.apple.com/maps/)
+TripGo Android app and our web app use [Google Maps](https://developers.google.com/maps/documentation/) to display information on the map, whereas the TripGo iOS app uses [Apple Maps](https://developer.apple.com/maps/).
-Note, however, that this is different from the map data used by the platform.
-This is actually visual map used by frontend apps to display trips and locations to the end user.
+Note, however, that this is different from the map data used by the platform to calculate routes.
+Google or Apple Maps are the visual map used by front-end apps to display trips and locations to the end user.
-It is up to the front-ends to decide which SDK to use.
-It is important to note that it will have implications on the API and services that can be used, due to licensing terms.
+It is up to the front-ends to decide which mapping UI SDK to use.
+It is important to note that different mapping UIs may have restrictions in their licensing terms which other APIs and services can be used to display on and alongside those maps.

 ---